tancetiner/INF584-Image-Synthesis/Procedural Phasor Noise Implementation/README.md

 Implementation of the paper ["Procedural Phasor Noise"](https://hal.science/hal-02118508/file/ProceduralPhasorNoise.pdf) (by Thibault Tricard, Semyon Efremov, Cédric Zanni, Fabrice Neyret, Jonàs Martínez, Sylvain Lefebvre) for the INF584 - Image Synthesis course project.

+More information can be found in the project report as a PDF file above.
 ## Dependencies
 Have these dependencies in a directory called 'External':
 - glfw